Policies & Procedures

 New Awards Procedure

 BBTI will evaluate all demands coming from any stakeholder as regards to new ideas for new awards.
 The Demand must be in line with the mission and vision of BBTI and must also be in line with the current available physical and human resources.
-The Directors will give the final go ahead for an award to be given and added to the calendar dates.
+The Directors after consulting with the BBTI Head will give the final go ahead for an award to be given and added to the calendar dates.

 BBTI is against plagiarism and conducts a procedure in place for written assignments.